Bennett, No. 2 Georgia romp over No. 18 Auburn 34-10 - WHIZ News

 Bennett, who made his first college start in a Top 10 matchup with Auburn (3-2, 1-1) last season, completed 14 of 21 passes and hit Ladd McConkey in stride for a 60-yard third quarter score.
 He also had a 30-yard run.

-Daniels is out with a lat injury for the second straight week.
+Daniels is out with a lat injury for the second straight week, along with some sidelined receivers.

+“It’s next man up mentality,” Georgia coach Kirby Smart said.
+“That’s what we talked about all week.
+We’ve got a lot of guys hurt and beat up, including the quarterback.
+We feel like he’s getting better, but Stetson played a heck of a game.”

+But the Jordan-Hare Stadium crowd didn’t seem to bother the Bulldogs, who dominated in the trenches on both sides.

 Zamir White ran for 79 yards on 18 carries with two touchdowns, doing most of his damage in the second half.